terjesb/clj-time/README.md

 true
 ```

-The `in-secs` and `in-minutes` functions can be used to describe intervals in the corresponding temporal units:
+The `in-seconds` and `in-minutes` functions can be used to describe intervals in the corresponding temporal units:

 ``` clj
 => (in-minutes (interval (date-time 1986 10 2) (date-time 1986 10 14)))